MISO01/pdf-translator/README.md

+⸻

 # pdf-translator
+**Type-aware PDF translator** for Korean, Chinese, and English.
-Type-aware PDF translator: Upload English/Chinese documents, auto-detect type (e.g. paper/news/report), and get Korean translations with aligned view.
+Upload a document (PDF), auto-detect language and document type (e.g. paper, news, report), and get **structurally aligned translations** with sentence-level interactivity.

-⸻
+---

 # DeepSeek PDF Translator

-A multilingual PDF translation platform powered by the **DeepSeek API**, designed to preserve document layout and adapt translation style based on document type (e.g., research papers, news, reports).
+A multilingual, document-structured PDF translation platform powered by the **DeepSeek API** and **OpenAI GPT**.
+It preserves original layout, detects document type, and enables sentence-level interaction with smart re-translation.
-Built with **Streamlit**, easily deployable to Render.com or Hugging Face Spaces.
+Built with **Streamlit**, easy to deploy on Hugging Face Spaces or Render.

 ---